“From Warrior II, flip your front palm to face the ceiling and lean back into Reverse Warrior…”

 13. Think of your hips as fluid, igniting the water element within

 Rojas likes to invoke the elements in his teaching, reminding students of the qualities and their relationship to our practice.
 The human body is nearly 70% water, and when we recall that we contain the attributes of this element within ourselves, we can hold ourselves differently and find fluidity in our movement and our stillness.
+“Feel the polarities of water.
+Identify the water.
+We are working with vibration, with frequency.
+We want to identify how to change vibration; the greater the frequency, the greater the energy,” says Rojas.

 14. Prioritize lengthening and lifting throughout your spine